Qianh1225/CYCLOCIM-visualization-tools/README.md

 The visualization tools includes two parts:
 1. Measure the fitness between modeled data and observation and compare the different model versions:

     (1) Vertical RMSE for Potential temperature, salinity, and CFC-11.

     (2) Joint distribution function for the gridbox volume weighted observed and modeled tracer concentrations.

-    (3) Temperature and Salinity difference in the upper ocean (4) Longitude-depth section of the modeled and observed potential temperature abnormaly in comparison with the annual mean.
+    (3) Temperature and Salinity difference in the upper ocean.

+    (4) Longitude-depth section of the modeled and observed potential temperature abnormaly in comparison with the annual mean.

     (5) Masked zonal mean CFCs concentration for CYCLOCIM compared to observation in each decade.

     (6) Masked zonal mean C14/C12/(C14/C14)_atm compared to observation in different ocean basin.

 2. Display the modeled physics:

     (7) meridional Heat and freshwater transport and surface flux.

     (8) meridional streamfunction in different ocean basin.

     (9) horizontal streamfunction.

     (10) modeled sea surface height (SSH).

 ### 3. Installation<a name="installation"></a>